cisagov/Malcolm/docs/kubernetes.md

 * To [forward](malcolm-hedgehog-e2e-iso-install.md#HedgehogConfigForwarding) logs from a remote instance of [Hedgehog Linux](hedgehog.md):
     - See ["Exposing TCP and UDP services"](https://kubernetes.github.io/ingress-nginx/user-guide/exposing-tcp-udp-services/) in the Ingress-NGINX documentation.
-    - You must configure the controller to start up with the `--tcp-services-configmap=ingress-nginx/tcp-services` flag:
+    - Configure the controller to start up with the `--tcp-services-configmap=ingress-nginx/tcp-services` flag:
         ```
         apiVersion: apps/v1
         kind: Deployment